-WHO ARE WE?
+WHO WE ARE

-We offer information and action alerts for your consideration about government funding for safety net subsidies that our low-earning families depend on.
-These programs help to pay for childcare, early education, food, health care, and more.
-Information and action alerts are posted on our website, our Facebook page, and on Twitter.
-In addition we email timely information and action alerts to those who sign up on our web site.
+We offer information and action alerts for your consideration regarding the preservation of the safety net subsidies that our low-earning families depend on.
+These include youth mental health, early education, childcare, food stamps, health care and more.
+Information and action alerts are posted on our website News page, and on our Facebook, Instagram, LinkedIn and Twitter accounts. 📧 Sign up to receive timely action alerts via email

 1. Child-Care: Owners of child-care facilities across our nation are in debt from the expenses during the pandemic shut-down such as rental fees.
 Many teachers were terminated.
 Now the owners must pay their debt and employ teachers.
 The new safety regulations will double costs and tuition will increase.
 Many parents will not be able to afford tuition.
 Others may feel child-care isn’t safe until there’s a vaccine.
 Our nation’s child care system is on the brink of collapse, with serious implications both now and in the future.
 Urge legislators to focus on this issue and come up with a plan.
 For additional information and resources visit Campaign for Children or Zero to Three.

 2. Public School Funding: Contact your state legislators to ensure strong state funding for your public schools.
 In Massachusetts, we have to urge our state legislators to fund all our schools fairly.
 For more resources and information, visit American Federation of Teachers.

 3. Hunger: Coronavirus has left many with poor employment or none at all.
 Food stamps are part of the Farm Bill that will be voted on in the next 2 or 3 months.
 For more about the Farm Bill, visit the Food Research and Action Resource Center.